CVE-2024-30090

 Root Cause

+This single field change has cascading consequences.
 Downstream kernel streaming drivers check RequestorMode to decide whether to trust buffer pointers.
-With RequestorMode == KernelMode, the driver skips user-mode buffer validation (no ProbeForRead/ProbeForWrite), treating the caller as kernel code.
-A WoW64 process can then pass kernel addresses in IOCTL buffers and have the driver read from or write to them.
+When RequestorMode is KernelMode, the driver assumes the caller is kernel code and skips user-mode buffer validation (no ProbeForRead, no ProbeForWrite, no address range checks).
+A WoW64 process can now pass kernel virtual addresses in its IOCTL buffers, and the downstream driver will dereference them without objection.

 Exploitation